signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 ### Starting the Caterpillar Engine

-Open a new terminal and run this docker image. ```docker immage``` We use a customised version of the Caterpillar v1 engine.
+Open a new terminal and run this docker image. ```docker run --rm -it -p 3200:3200 -p 3000:3000 -p 8090:8090 gowthammohan/caterpillarmodified``` We use a customised version of the Caterpillar v1 engine.
 Now the caterpillar engine has started.
-The execution panel, which lets us to interact with the engine, is now available at `http:localhost:4200`.
+The execution panel, which lets us to interact with the engine, is now available at `http:localhost:3200`.

 ### Deploying the smart contract.
-Go to the execution panel at `http:localhost:4200`.
+Go to the execution panel at `http:localhost:3200`.
 Here you can either upload a BPMN diagram or model a diagram using the modeler provided.
 It is important for the BPMN diagram to have proper element documentation as specified in [Caterpillar v1 documentation](http://ceur-ws.org/Vol-1920/BPM_2017_paper_199.pdf).
 To use the sample BPMN diagram given above use this [SampleBPMN](https://github.com/signavio/Caterpillar/blob/fabric/SampleBPMN.bpmn).
 Save this BPMN 2.0 xml in a file and upload it to the execution panel.
 Once the diagram is loaded specify this global variables in the element documentation.
 ```
 uint userID;
 bool applicantEligible = false;